-Anabel Pelham, Ph.D. is president of the National Association of Professional Gerontologists (NAPG) www.NAPGerontologists.org and professor and founding director of the Gerontology Program at San Francisco State University.
-Dr. Pelham became a Professor Emerti in the fall of 2013.
-Dr. Pelham is Founding Director of the Center for Age-Friendly Excellence (CAFÉ) www.cfafe.org a project of the Los Altos Community Foundation and a member of the Foundation's Board of Directors.
-Dr. Pelham is a member of the Los Altos Women's Caucus and an active participant of Los Altos Forward (LAF).
+Anabel Pelham, Ph.D. is president of the National Association of Professional Gerontologists (NAPG) http://www.napgerontologists.org and emeriti professor and founding director of the Gerontology Program at San Francisco State University.
+She is also Founding Director of the Center for Age-Friendly Excellence (CAFE) http://www.cfafe.org a project of the Los Altos Community Foundation and a past member of the Foundation's Board of Directors.